Programs

 In the Greenhouse

-Our growing season begins in March when we move the Kitchen-Garden flex classes to the Creekside greenhouse.
-During this 8 week time period students plant over two thousand vegetable and pollinator seeds while learning the basics of soil biology, plant physiology and the importance of pollinators through ecology.
+Our growing season begins in March when we move the Kitchen-Garden classes to the Creekside greenhouse.
+During this 8 week time period students plant over 1500 vegetable and pollinator seeds while learning the basics of soil biology, plant physiology and the importance of pollinators through ecology.

 During our greenhouse time, students also have the opportunity to grow many different varieties of microgreens that they sample in the kitchen classroom.
 We also make time for students to express themselves through art lessons and writing projects.